pulumi/pulumi/docs/mupack.md

                 description: The person's current age.

 All properties are variable definitions and methods are function definitions, per the earlier descriptions.

+A class can have a constructor, which is a special method named `.ctor`, that is invoked during initialization.
+A class may also contain a class initializer that runs code to initialize static variables.
+It is denoted by the special name `.init`.
+Any of the class's static variables with complex initialization must be written to from this initializer.

 Class properties are special in one important way: each property is, by default, a so-called *primary property*.
 Although classes can have constructors, they are not required to, and primary properties are set by the calling object